tazdij/raylib-pas/README.md

 ## TODO

-- Eventually I will be doing some work to compile the project with static linking.
+- Eventually we will be doing some work to compile the project with static linking.
 Hopefully this will allow for more cross-platform compilation of raylib-pas.
 Mainly for Android and eventually iOS when raylib supports that.
 - Add Android and WebAssembly support.
 - Port/Create more examples and games.
+- Include Binary Distribution of "Supported" Raylib Shared Libraries with this binding.